-There are seven main steps along the buying journey that take you from reserving your home to moving in.
+There are eight main steps along the buying journey that take you from reserving your home to moving in.
 We’re here to help you navigate the way, so you know what to expect when you get there.

 The journey from reservation to moving in

 You’ve found the right home and you don’t want anyone else to make it theirs.
 It’s now time to make a reservation.
 Reserving a home secures it in your name, as long as you exchange contracts within the timescale we agree.

 Your reservation is subject to you meeting our qualifying criteria.

 At this stage we’ll confirm your house type, plot number and the reservation period.
 You’ll pay a reservation fee which we’ll take off the cost of your new home.

 As soon as you’ve reserved your new home and started the mortgage process, you’ll need to instruct a solicitor to look after the legal side of things.
 For more information on choosing a solicitor and what they will do for you, see ‘The legal and financial side of things’ section.

 We understand that circumstances can change.
 That's why there's a 14-day cooling-off period if you change your mind, allowing you to cancel your Reservation Agreement and receive a refund of your reservation.

 AND WE'RE HERE TO HELP: